himlamlolz/torn/README.md

 https://www.torn.com/page.php?sid=log&log=2615
 ```

-> **Shortcut:** If you're already on any Torn log page, a purple **📦 Go to Cache Logs** button will automatically appear in the top-right corner of the screen.
+> **Shortcut:** If you're already on any Torn log page, a purple **📦 Go to Cache Logs** button will automatically appear on the right side of the screen.
 Click it to jump straight to the cache log without needing to remember the URL.

 ---